sunil-gumatimath/react-supabase/README.md

 ## Note

-This project includes functional Create and Read operations for user management.
-Update and Delete operations can be added as needed.
+This project includes functional Create, Read, and Delete operations for user management.
+Update operations can be added as needed.
 The application features a complete dark theme UI with proper form handling and error management.